Vinkiny/FoveatedRendering/README.md

 VR headset: vive pro.
 VR platform: steamVR.

+Because the original project is too large to be uploaded, the main code is uploaded here in “sourceCode" folder, and the link of the whole project is in the Appendix A External Materials of the report.

 The OpenXR DSK Source file is also required to run the program.

 Reference: